gorych/interview-street/README.md

 # Interview-Street
-It's a free online interviewer of compamy's employees
+It's a free online interviews for company's employees